 My mother began her collection with a set of ceramic lobster claws she found while on vacation with my dad in Rhode Island ten years before I was born.

 As the years went on, her collection would grow to over 5,000 shakers before we stopped counting.

 I’ve spent years caring for, dusting, organizing, researching and pouring (shaker joke) over information about the pieces in my mother’s collection.

 I’ve even gone to conventions and scoured eBay for her “must haves”.

-Mom’s collection is the archeology of her life.
-The sets represent the places and the people she loved.
+Mom’s collection became a passion and is the archeology of her life.
+And the sets represent the places and the people she loved.

 The curio cabinets, spread throughout my house with hardly room for another set, tell my family’s story.

 So this is why this vast collection of what some would call “knick-knacks” holds a special place in my heart.
 And also how it helped me form a deeper understanding, and a deeper connection to my own mother.

 How much does the Salt and Pepper Shaker Museum cost?